Filed under: best deportation attorney | Tagged: BIA, board of immigration appeals, cimt, cmt, crime involving moral turpitude | Leave a comment »

 Filed under: best deportation attorney | Tagged: Cancellation of Removal, cimt, crime involving moral turpitude | Leave a comment »

-Crimes of Moral turpitude
+Crime of Moral turpitude found

 Assault with a deadly weapon or force likely to produce great bodily injury under California law is categorically a crime involving moral turpitude.
 Ceron v.
 Holder, 747 F.3d 773 (9th Cir.
 2014) (en banc), distinguished.